Rare 50p coins: which are the most valuable?

 Kew Gardens: The rarest 50p coin currently in general circulation is a Kew Gardens piece, designed to commemorate the 250th anniversary of the Royal Botanic Gardens in 2009.

-It depicts the Gardens’ famous pagoda and only a relatively small batch of 210,000 were minted, “meaning you can now expect around £80 for one”, says iNews.
+It depicts the Gardens’ famous pagoda and only a relatively small batch of 210,000 were minted, “meaning you can now expect around £80 for one”, said iNews.

-Last year, one Olympic 50p sold on eBay for £590, 1,180 times its face value.
-It depicted an Olympic swimmer in action, with wavy lines across their face to represent water, and was one of only 600 coins ever produced before the design was amended to show the athlete more prominently, says the Daily Mirror.
+In 2019, one Olympic 50p sold on eBay for £590, 1,180 times its face value.
+It depicted an Olympic swimmer in action, with wavy lines across their face to represent water, and was one of only 600 coins ever produced before the design was amended to show the athlete more prominently, said the Daily Mirror.

 Beatrix Potter: Aside from the Kew Gardens coin and the Olympics designs, the only other three in Changechecker’s top 20 are related to Beatrix Potter.
 The series was first minted in 2016 to mark 150 years since the author’s birth, but has had some further releases since.